 Housing Element Benefits: Why this matters

-Join the City of Irvine and the Irvine 2/11 Marine Adoption Committee in brightening the season for military families.
-Donate a new, unwrapped gift suitable for infants or children ages 12 and younger.
+The City of Irvine and the Irvine 2/11 Marine Adoption Committee invite the community to participate in the annual Holiday Toy Drive by donating new, unwrapped gifts suitable for infants or children ages 12 and younger.

 No Upcoming Events